Key Takeaways

-A CRM with real-time scheduling and dispatching helps you assign and manage jobs more efficiently.
-Features like a drag-and-drop field service scheduling tool allow you to rearrange tasks on the fly, ensuring technicians are dispatched to the right job sites at the right time.
+A CRM that is connected to your tech scheduling and dispatching is essential, because it helps you connect the details from job intake and quoting right to their visit workflow and checklists.
+Features like a drag-and-drop scheduling tool allow you to rearrange tasks on the fly, ensuring techs are dispatched to the right job sites at the right time.
 This minimizes delays, keeps customers satisfied, and helps you handle emergency calls with ease.

 2. Advanced customer hierarchies